MCP for Facebook in ChatGPT and Claude with Kondado

 Because the answer comes from your own data, organized by something that understands the page.
 A generic assistant, on its own, does not know your Facebook: it guesses from what it saw on the internet.
 With the Kondado MCP, ChatGPT and Claude read your page already replicated into Via Kondado and answer with the right number.
 And there are three traps the AI stumbles into on its own that Kondado already handles:

-• The post image link that is temporary.
+- The post image link that is temporary.
 The image attached to a post has an address that stops working after a while.
-The AI on its own would hand over a broken link; with Kondado, it points to the post's permanent link, which still opens later.
+Kondado replicates both — the original image and the post's permanent link — and the analysis uses the permanent link, which still opens later.

 That difference is what makes the analysis reliable.
 When a number does not match the Facebook panel, the assistant explains why instead of inventing.
 And once the Kondado MCP is connected, ChatGPT and Claude answer about your page straight from your phone: you ask from wherever you are and get the number on the spot.
 Support is available via chat.